 What to do in Dili?

 Before talking about what you can visit in Dili, you need to know there are almost no tourists in Dili.
-So when two tourists run into each other, they just greet each other!
+So when two tourists run into each other, they just greet each other (a little bit like the nod when you’re black)!
 The emblematic statue of Dili is Cristo Rei!
 It will inevitably reminds you of Christ the Redeemer in Rio de Janeiro, Brazil.
 This statue was built in 1996, when East Timor was under Indonesian occupation, to convince them to abandon their desire for independence.

 Cristo Rei is 27 meters (88.6 ft.) high, and is located on top of a hill.
 You’ll have to climb 500 stairs before getting there, but the view is worth the effort!
 I also suggest you to go to Cape Fatucama, the beach located behind Cristo Rei!
 There’s almost no one!
 White sand, turquoise water… Go there if you wanna have some peace!

 I’m not much into cemeteries, but you can go visit Santa Cruz cemetery.
 On November 12th, 1991, Indonesian troops massacred locals there, killing at least 250 people… The victims are now resting in this cemetery…

 I’m not much into museums either, but there’s one I really wanted to visit, the Timorese Resistance Archive and Museum.
 It recounts the history of East Timor, and focuses on the period when East Timor was under Indonesian occupation.
 From what I heard, it’s very interesting, but I can’t confirm if it’s true.
 The museum was clossed during my whole stay in Dili… It’s 2 dollars to get in.

 If you have time, you can visit Motael Church.
 This church was built in 1955, when East Timor was under Portuguese occupation, and it’s the oldest Catholic church of the country.
 You can clearly feel the Portuguese influence when you see this church, and when you visit inside.